streamlit/docs/content/deploy/community-cloud/deploy-your-app/file-organization.md

 ## Multiple apps in one repository

 When you have multiple apps in one repository, they share the same configuration file (`.streamlit/config.toml`) at the root of your repository.
-A dependencies file may be shared or configured separately for these multiple apps.
-To define separate dependencies files for your apps, place each entrypoint file in its own subdirectory along with its own dependencies file.
-To learn more about how Community Cloud prioritizes and parses dependencies files, see [App dependencies](/deploy/streamlit-community-cloud/deploy-your-app/app-dependencies).
+A dependency file may be shared or configured separately for these multiple apps.
+To define separate dependency files for your apps, place each entrypoint file in its own subdirectory along with its own dependency file.
+To learn more about how Community Cloud prioritizes and parses dependency files, see [App dependencies](/deploy/streamlit-community-cloud/deploy-your-app/app-dependencies).